 10 Examples of Biohazardous Waste

 As a healthcare facility, when was the last time your employees were asked to identify different types of medical waste streams?
+What is considered biohazardous waste?
 Or about the regulations associated with biohazard waste management?
 In fact, can you identify at least 10 examples of biohazard waste?
 If you can’t, it’s time for a refresher.

 TOPICS WE WILL COVER: